amalbaccar-hub/microservices-python-grpc-docker-kubernetes/README.md

 ## Using secrets for docker containers
 Among the best practices, it's recommended to use secrets to protect sensitive data such as database credentials.
 You'll find a file named 'password.txt' under customer and payment folders, that's aimed to contain the postgres database password.
-Put yours there. check 'docker-compose.yml' to see how to use secrets.
+Put yours there. check 'docker-compose.yml' to see how to use secrets.\
 In real world applications, such files **MUST NOT BE COMMITED** to subversion control.
-It's there just for demo purposes.
+It's just there for demo purposes.